sarfata/sarfata.github.com/_posts/2013-03-02-Fun-with-Huawei-E3131A-usb-3g-model.md

 ![Picture of Orange 3G modem](/img/orange-huawei-3g-modem.jpg)

-Turns out this little device is quite amazing: Internet access works on the Mac but also on Linux, I can use it to send and receive SMS, you can even configure it to act as a USB ethernet card and access its embedded web server... quite amazing for $20!
+Turns out this little device is quite amazing: Internet access works on the Mac but also on Linux, I can use it to send and receive SMS, you can even configure it to [act as a USB ethernet card and access its embedded web server][huawei-hilink]... quite amazing for $20!

-And as an extra bonus the key I got is not sim-locked so I can use it with any network (if yours is locked and you happen to google huawei + the model of your key, it's hard to find anything but unlocking instructions...).
+And as an extra bonus the key I got is not sim-locked so I can use it with any network (if yours is locked and you happen to google 'huawei + the model of your key', it's hard to find anything but unlocking instructions...).

 <!-- more -->